What is Docker?

 d) Moderate CPU/memory overhead

-Docker is made up of below major components
+Docker is made up of the following major components:

-It is the primary user interface to Docker which helps users to interact with the Docker Daemon.
+Docker client is the primary user interface which helps users interact with the Docker daemon.
 It processes the commands from the user and communicates back and forth with the daemon in order to execute those commands.

-These are ready-only templates that help launch Docker containers.
-A docker image can be of CentOS operating system with Apache and your web application installed.
-These images are used to create the docker containers.
-Docker allows to build new images or you can simply edit and update the images.
+These are read-only templates that help launch Docker containers.
+A Docker image can be of CentOS operating system with Apache and your web application installed.
+These images are then used to create the Docker containers.
+Docker allows users to build new images or you can simply edit and update the images.

-Docker Registries holds the docker images.
-These registries are either public or private stores from where you upload or download images.
-The public docker registry provides a huge collection of existing images for use so its also called Docker Hub.
-You can easily edit and update the images as per your requirements and can upload them to Docker registries.
+Docker registries hold the Docker images.
+These registries are either public or private stores where you upload or download images.
+The public Docker registry, also called Docker Hub, provides a huge collection of existing images for use.
+You can easily edit and update the images as per your requirements and can upload them to other registries.